chhoumann/auralite/docs/docs/index.md

 1. Ensure the AI Assistant is listening.
 2. Ask it to create a new note on your desired topic.
-3. Specify how you want the note opened (e.g., new tab, split pane).
+3. Optionally specify how you want the note opened (e.g., new tab, split pane).
 4. The AI will generate the note and open it as requested.

 ## Transcription